eric2323223/jekyll-now/drafts/LOSS.md

 - 0 gradient is not nessisarily global minimum
    - flat region
    - saddle point
-how to solve these p
+how to solve these problem?
+- SGD
 how to escape from saddle point what is global minimum is not differenciable? how can SGD help?